Pinscreen animation: Origin

 The technique was invented and developed by Alexandre Alexeïeff and his wife Claire Parker in their own studio in Paris, between 1932 (first tests) and 1935, when Claire Parker registered in her own name the Brevet d'Invention no 792340 at the Direction de la Propriété Industrielle, Ministère du Commerce et de L'Industrie, République Française, Paris.
 They made a total of six very short films with it, over a period of fifty years.
 The films have short running time, because the device is difficult to use, and have a monochrome nature, due to the images being created using shadows over a white surface.

 There is no material evidence that the National Film Board of Canada was involved in the development of the technique.
 The National Film Board of Canada did buy one of the pinboards built by them and, as guests of the NFB, on August 7, 1972, Alexeïeff and Parker demonstrated the pinscreen to a group of animators at the NFB.
-Due to Cecile Starr (friend of Alexeieff and Parker, and distributor of their work in the US) most insisting intervention talking to Norman McLaren that the opportunity should not be missed to preserve Alexeïeff's knowledge, this demonstration was filmed, and later released by the NFB as Pin Screen.
+Due to Cecile Starr (friend of Alexeieff and Parker, and distributor of their work in the US) most insistent intervention talking to Norman McLaren that the opportunity should not be missed to preserve Alexeïeff's knowledge, this demonstration was filmed, and later released by the NFB as Pin Screen.
 This film, along with "Pinscreen Tests" (1961), appear on disc 7 of the Norman McLaren: The Master's Edition DVD collection.
 In this film several animators can be seen in the end of the demonstration experimenting with the pinscreen board, including Caroline Leaf.

 Until his retirement in 2005, the National Film Board's Jacques Drouin remained involved in pinscreen animation.
 Drouin's pinscreen work included the 1976 film Mindscape (Le paysagiste).
-He later passed his pinscreen on to Michèle Lemieux, who used the pinscreen with support of the NFB for her 2012 film Here and the Great Elsewhere.
+He later passed his pinscreen on to Michèle Lemieux, who used the pinscreen with support of the NFB for her films Here and the Great Elsewhere (Le Grand ailleurs et le petit ici) and The Painting (Le Tableau).

 In 2015, the CNC acquired and restored the Épinette, the last pinscreen that Alexeïeff and Parker built in 1977.
 Eight artists were invited to train on the newly restored device, under the direction of Lemieux as part of an initiative to inspire a new generation of pinscreen artists.
 French animator Justine Vuylsteker was one of the artists selected for the intensive four-week residency on the Épinette.
 This residency led Vuylsteker to complete the short film Embraced in 2018.